lulinpeng/BAR/grpc-g++/README.md

 curl --http2 -v https://localhost:5000
 ```
 # ABOUT CERTIFICATE
-**CA Certificate: verify other's identity.** *It establishes trust by validating that remote parties' certificates are signed by trusted authorities.
-Moreover, The CA cert contains the public key needed to verify signatures on other parties' certificates in the PKI chain.*
+**Root Certificate:** it serves as a ***trust anchor*** and *requires no verification* ***since it is assumed to be trusted.*** Moreover, the root certificate is a **self-signed certificate** that represents the identity and public key of a Certificate Authority (CA), which can be loaded from either a ***specified path or the system default.***

 >**The core validation logic for CA certificate:**
 >1.
-I hold a public key of a CA that I trust.
+I get a public key as a verifying key from the root certificate.
 >2.
 I verify the signature of the certificate from the counterpart to ensure the certificate is really issued by the CA.
 >3.
-I challeng the counterpart to prove ownership of private key which is corresponds to the public key inside the certificate.
+I challenge the counterpart to prove ownership of private key which is corresponds to the public key inside the certificate.

 **My certificate: prove my own identity.** *It contains my public key and identity information, signed by a CA to authenticate me to others.
-Moreover, it is paired with its private key, creates digital signatures that demonstrate I control this identity*
+Moreover, it is paired with its private key, creates digital signatures that demonstrate I control this identity.*

+## Why use certificates instead of just public keys?
+Rather than just being a static key string, a certificate **binds a public key to a human-readable identity (like a name or domain)**, enforces a **validity period** with set expiration dates, and supports **revocation mechanisms** to actively invalidate a compromised key.